 - device class A Device Class is an abstraction of a device's interface.
 It defines attributes, pipes, commands and properties which a device of the class provides to users and to other components of a Tango system.
 A device class ofter relates to a specific kind of equipment it allows to interface with like a SerialLine class defines interface to communicate with serial line equipment. - device A device is a key concept of Tango Controls.
 It is an object providing access to its attributes, pipes and commands.
 The list of attributes, pipes and commands available for a certain device is defined by its device class.
 The device may be related to a hardware device it interfaces with or it may be a kind of a logical device providing some functionalities not directly related to hardware. - attribute An attribute represents a process value (or values) in the system.
 It may have different formats or dimensions like scalar(0D), spectrum(1D) or image(2D).
 The attribute allows to read and/or write these values depending on programmer-defined access.
 The values may have different data types.
 In addition, an attribute provides some metadata like attribute quality, timestamp or configuration properties.
 For a complete list please refer to the manual.
-A list of attributes available for a certain device is defined by its class. - dynamic attribute A device may create attributes which configration is determined during device initialization or even at runtime.
+A list of attributes available for a certain device is defined by its class. - attribute quality A value returned by an attribute has a runtime quality facotr which is an enumeration describing the state of the read value (one of VALID, INVALID, ALARM, CHANGING, WARNING). - dynamic attribute A device may create attributes which configration is determined during device initialization or even at runtime.
 This kind of attributes is called dynamic. - command A command is an operation a user may invoke on a device (eg. SwitchOn, SwitchOff).
 It also relates to a specific method in OOP (Object-Oriented Programming).
 Tango Controls allows a command to get input argument (argin) and to return a value (argout).
 List of available commands for a certain device is defined by its device class. - pipe A pipe allows to read and/or write a structured data from and/or to a device.
 The data may be built out of several basic Tango datatypes.
 The structure of data is defined by a device class and is not fixed.
 It may be changed at runtime by the device itself or modified upon request from a client according to set_pipe_config operation provided by pipe.
 List of pipes available for a device is defined by its device class.